 he was wretched about himself, the future, life in general . . .

-the Proverbs of Solomon, Boethius’s Consolations of Philosophy, the Apophethegms of Epictetus and Marcus Aurelius, the Enchiridion of Erasmus, and all other works, . . . which testify to the nobility of the human soul [ref].
+the Proverbs of Solomon, Boethius’s Consolations of Philosophy, the apophthegms of Epictetus and Marcus Aurelius, the Enchiridion of Erasmus, and all other works, . . . which testify to the nobility of the human soul [R].

-Mr. Scogan goes on about the necessity of eccentric artistocrats who can think and do whatever they please:
+Mr. Scogan goes on about the necessity of eccentric aristocrats who can think and do whatever they please:

 you must have a class of people who are secure, safe from public opinion, safe from poverty, leisured, not compelled to waste their time in the imbecile routines that go by the name of Honest Work.

-I don’t know if there is any connection Huxley is trying to make between Gombauld and one of the socially conservative modernist personalities such as Wyndham Lewis, or G. K. Chesterton who was a cubist painter [ref].
+Maybe Huxley is trying to make an identification between Gombauld and one of the socially conservative modernist personalities such as Wyndham Lewis, or G. K. Chesterton who was a cubist painter [R].